avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 At Cincinnati, in rotation 3, I was part of a mission-based team who took on ingesting data through a process we defined, 6 billion rows later we considered it a success.
 My last rotation introduced me to agile web development utilizing the Polymer library and led to becoming a Software Engineer after graduating from the program (my other experiences with development at GE were more side projects).

 It was there that our team debated, fought for, and iteratively improved the mechanisms we used in our development lifecycle.
-That's when I made the decision to learn more about Web Development and Javascript, becoming a tech lead and mentor along the way.
+That's when I decided to learn more about Web Development and Javascript, becoming a tech lead and mentor along the way.

 I mention all of this to demonstrate the power of being part of a team - none of the accomplishments from the last 4 years were by myself.
 It was because of the help (and feedback), the partnership, and mentorship that was offered throughout the journey!